Automotive industry in the Philippines: Hyundai

+Hyundai first entered the Philippine market with the Excel compact car and the Grace van in the early 1990s, later introducing the Starex and the second-generation Elantra towards the end of the decade.
+Their assembly plant in Santa Rosa, Laguna currently produces the Accent, H-100, and the H350.
+As of June 2022, there are 39 dealerships around the country, a number expected to increase to 44 by the end of the year.
+Hyundai Asia Resources, Inc. (HARI) currently focuses on jeepneys, trucks, and buses, while Hyundai Motor Philippines, Inc. (HMPH) focuses on cars, SUVs, and passenger vans.

-Hyundai Asia Resources, Inc. (HARI) was the distributor of Hyundai passenger cars and currently the official distributor of Hyundai commercial vehicles in the country.
-They were appointed by Hyundai Motor Company of South Korea in August 2001 as the official distributor of Hyundai vehicles in the Philippines.
-It had earned its spot as the third top player in the Philippine automotive industry.
-But due to the outrage of COVID-19 pandemic, they decided to abandon the passenger car sales which resulted to their sales decline and the numerous of controversies surrounds them even before the pandemic.
+HARI was appointed by Hyundai in 2001 as the distributor of Hyundai passenger cars in the Philippines, and is currently the official distributor of Hyundai commercial vehicles in the country.
+Formerly the third most successful foreign division in the Philippine automotive industry, HARI abandoned passenger car sales amidst the COVID-19 pandemic, damaging their reputation and hurting sales elsewhere.
 In late 2020, they launched Changan Motor Philippines, Inc. (CMPI) and became the official distributor of Changan vehicles in the country.
-HARI has expected sales to be further boosted by its Hyundai Modern Jeepneys with the implementation of the Public Utility Vehicle Modernization Program.
-HARI targets to sell more modern jeepneys as the government pushes for the Public Utility Vehicle Modernization Program to replace the country's aging jeepneys.
+HARI expects sales to be boosted by its Hyundai Modern Jeepneys, which are made to replace older jeepneys as part of the Public Utility Vehicle Modernization Program.

-Hyundai Motor Philippines, Inc. (HMPH) is currently the official distributor of Hyundai passenger cars in the country after the company was able to take over operations from HARI in early 2022, Audrey Byun is the CEO, while Lee Dong-wook is the President and Victor Jose Vela is the Deputy General Manager of the company.
-They started their operations on June 1, 2022, and also, they have unveiled 4 new models, which are the following: the Creta subcompact crossover, the Tucson compact crossover, the Santa Fe mid-size crossover and the Staria passenger van through a dealer conference on June 20, 2022.
-Meanwhile, the sales of these cars in dealerships began in July 2022.
+HMPH is currently the official distributor of Hyundai passenger cars in the country after taking over from HARI in early 2022.
+Audrey Byun is the CEO, while Lee Dong-wook is the President and Victor Jose Vela is the Deputy General Manager of the company.
+HMPH started operations on June 1, 2022 and unveiled 4 new models (the Creta subcompact crossover, the Tucson compact crossover, the Santa Fe mid-size crossover, and the Staria passenger van) through a dealer conference on June 20, 2022.
+Sales of these cars began in July 2022.

-Hyundai first entered the Philippine market with the Hyundai Excel compact car and the Hyundai Grace van in the early 1990s, later introducing the Hyundai Starex and the second generation Hyundai Elantra towards the end of the decade.
-Their assembly plant in Santa Rosa, Laguna currently produces the Hyundai Accent, Hyundai H100, and the Hyundai H350.
-As of June 2022, there are 39 dealerships around the country but it will be expected to increase to 44 by the end of the year.
-HARI currently focuses on Jeepneys, Trucks and Buses, while HMPH focuses on Cars, SUVs and Passenger Vans.